This algorithm is called MA for short. There are no MA algorithms shipped out of the box with the Masking Engine. An MA algorithm needs to be created.

 Mapping Values - Load and Map Processes

-The diagram below shows how the Mapping Algorithm use three storage containers in the masking engine.
+The diagram below shows how the Mapping Algorithm uses three storage containers in the masking engine.
 These are used in two different processes:

-- Load Values - when algorithm is Created or Edited.
+- Load Values - when the algorithm is Created or Edited.